-In addition to his studies at UCSB, Alex enjoys a busy career as a performer, music educator and consultant, working nationally with a wide range of groups from high school marching bands to professional theater companies.
+Alex is the 2019-2021 Thurgood Marshall Fellow in African American and African Diaspora Studies at Dartmouth College.
+In addition to his academic career, Alex enjoys a busy career as a performer, arranger, music educator, and consultant, working nationally with a wide range of groups from high school marching bands to professional theater companies.

-His research is focused on hip-hop, race, technology, labor, and gentrification in Detroit, Michigan.
+His dissertation is an ethnographic study of hip-hop, race, spatial change, and identity in contemporary Detroit, Michigan.

 2018 “Ain't It Funny?
 Danny Brown, Black Subjectivity, and the Performance of Neurosis” A Poetics of Neurosis: Cultural Narratives of Mental Disability: 137-158.

 2017 "Hear What You Want": Sonic Politics, Blackness, and Racism-Canceling Headphones.
 Current Musicology 99-100: 87-106.